bendtherules/Typescript.tools/README.md

 4. [Typescript Transformer Handbook](https://github.com/madou/typescript-transformer-handbook) - Lots of links and examples on how to write custom transformer.
 More of complete working examples, less theory.
 Same techniques apply for using TSC api directly.

+5. [Compiler API through Deno](https://deno.land/std/manual.md#compiler-api) - Deno is a new secure runtime for JavaScript and TypeScript.
+It allows runtime access to the built in TypeScript compiler.

 ## Wrappers and utils

 1. [ts-morph](https://github.com/dsherret/ts-morph) - Easier and nicer abstraction layer on top of TS internals.
 Exposes underlying constructs for advanced usecases.